clux/facemaulers/questideas/loot.md

 ## Visage of Giyua
 Witch doctor mask from champion of yuan-ti god Ssepth

-## Shi-Mizo's Haori
-crits every other hit while below 25% HP provides no armor, cannot be worn with armor.

 ## Bracers of Defense
 good for later for monks